ortexx/load-alias/readme.md

 # Api
 ### .load(path)
-Loading file using full path
+Loading file using a full path

 ### .require(path)
-Loading file using relative path.
+Loading file using a relative path.

 ### .getConfig()
-Getting config
+Getting the config

 ### .setConfig(config)
-Config will be merged with current
+Config will be merged with the current

 ### .get(name)
-Getting alias
+Getting the alias

 ### .set(name, alias)
-Adding or updating alias
+Adding or updating the alias

 ### .del(name)
-Deleting alias
+Deleting the alias

 ### .getPath(path)
 Getting transformed path without .rootPath